 To apply for aid for spring and/or summer terms of this year:

-- Complete a Spring/Summer Request for Funds (RFF) or a Study Abroad Financial Aid Request, which are available on February 1 each year.
+- Complete a Spring/Summer Request for Funds (RFF) or a Study Abroad Financial Aid Request, which are available in February each year.
 See Current Undergraduates under "How to Apply for Aid" for more information and links to the RFF or navigate to the forms page.
 Generally the application deadline is in late March.

 - Complete loan promissory notes (if applicable).
 You will receive emails with directions.

 - Financial aid notification begins in May, once all application information is received in our office.